Turkey approach Euro 2020 in good form, recovering from Nations League relegation with a statement-making start to World Cup qualifying.

 Various iterations of the 4-2-3-1 were deployed, while a narrow 4-4-2 diamond was also experimented with, both with varying degrees of success.
 In fact, Turkey’s only triumph came using a 4-3-3, and even that was far from a routine win, narrowly edging Russia 3-2, with Cenk Tosun leading the line and getting on the scoresheet.

-Tosun’s inclusion came by virtue of established No. 9 Yilmaz missing out through suspension, having been handed his marching orders in the Nations League outing just prior, but given how little the Everton marksman (now on loan at Besiktas) has played this term, he’s unlikely to retain the berth.
+Tosun’s inclusion came by virtue of established No. 9 Yilmaz missing out through suspension, having been handed his marching orders in the Nations League outing just prior, but the Everton striker (who spent the season on loan at Besiktas) misses out through injury.

 So, Yilmaz is expected to inhabit the central forward position as he did in World Cup qualifying, with an attacking trident of Kenan Karaman on the left, Calhanoglu in the hole, and one of Lille teammate Yusuf Yazici or Cengiz Under on the right, forming a devastating attacking support act.

-A double pivot made up of Ozan Tufan and West Brom loanee Okay Yokuslu will offer a competent blend of stability and energy, allowing full-backs Caner Erkin and Zeki Celik to progress up the pitch and support the forward line.
+A double pivot made up of Ozan Tufan and Okay Yokuslu will offer a competent blend of stability and energy, allowing full-backs Umur Meras and Zeki Celik to progress up the pitch and support the forward line.

 The key question for Gunes remains in the heart of defence.
 Soyuncu and Kabak would, of course, make for an interesting and quite modern centre-back pairing, but Juventus defender Merih Demiral remains an elite option and one that possibly cannot be ignored.